open-ideas/IDEAS/README.md

 ## Release notes
 [This is a link to detailed release notes.](https://github.com/open-ideas/IDEAS/blob/master/ReleaseNotes.md)

+## Unit tests
+The library is unit tested using BuildingsPy.
+Automated unit tests have been removed since the required services are no longer freely available.
+The master branch is still unit tested manually.
+See IDEAS/RunUnitTests.py to run the unit tests yourself.

 ## License
 IDEAS is licensed by [KU Leuven](http://www.kuleuven.be) and [3E](http://www.3e.eu) under a [BSD 3 license](https://htmlpreview.github.io/?https://github.com/open-ideas/IDEAS/blob/master/IDEAS/legal.html).